hpc2n/sphinx-lesson-template/content/index.rst

  - Basic Linux skills.
  - Basic knowledge of OpenMP is beneficial but not required.

-**Note that these materials are still incomplete!**
-The final materials are pushed just before the course.

 .. toctree::
    :caption: Day 1
    :maxdepth: 1